danielharrell/open-eyes-lect-2017-18/Open.md

 ## Awareness {#awareness}

-On this account, then, only mere openness can be boundless, as a corruption of true openness, which by contrast is always bounded, or closed.
-But we also can press this account, in light of our deepest state of being, on my earlier suggestion: the open eyes of awareness.
-And from that standpoint, it can again start to seem as if even mere openness must be bounded, to look boundless.
-For consider the eyes of Leontius more closely.
+On this account, then, only mere openness can be boundless, as the corruption of true openness, which is always bounded, or closed.
+And we can deepen the account, to suggest that even mere openness must be bounded, to look boundless.
+For now consider our deepest state of being, on my earlier
+suggestion: the open eyes of awareness.
+In particular, look at the open eyes of Leontius more closely.
 On the one hand, his loss of mastery over them exposes him, like a broken jar, to whatever lies outside.
 Yet on the other hand, this same loss of mastery allows his eyes, like an unbroken jar, to take their fill---one might say to the brim---of the spectacle.
-His masterless eyes might even be compared to a perfect jar: a jar that stays intact, no matter what it contains, or how full it gets.
+His masterless eyes might even be compared to a perfect jar: one that stays intact, no matter what it contains, or how full it gets.
 And this perfection of outer sight seems matched, even surpassed, by inner sight.
 For Leontius is able to damn his eyes, despite his loss of command over them. <!--Perhaps put quote here--> In this loss his eyes may be liberated from him, and in that sense have become unbounded; but the result is not blindness, but sight; and not unconsciousness of the fact, but recognition of it.
 Nor could the result be any less, it seems, if the openness of eyes is to have any meaning at all, even a corrupted one.
 They cannot be filled unless one can see what fills them.
-But this suggests that mere openness can only be as boundless as true openness lets it be, even in the context of liberation; lest it escape the bounds of awareness that make it an example---even if a bad example---of openness.
+But this implies that mere openness can only be as boundless as true openness lets it be, even when liberated from better judgment, lest it escape the bounds of awareness that make it an example---even if a bad example---of openness at all.

-Locked door in case of Odysseus.
 The case of Odysseus suggests the same more dramatically.
 For while the suitors may get through his door, they will not survive his awareness of it, or Penelope's.
+The door may only open from the outside; but it can still be locked from the inside, to accomplish and contain the slaughter.
+And again it seems as if mere openness is only as boundless, in the end, as true openness lets it be, in proof that the truth of openness lies in boundedness, even when the look of openness is boundless.

+even
-And the slaughter that results, within the house and visible even to us, thanks to Homer, suggests all the more that true openness is not within any bounds, but beyond all bounds.
+when liberated from hospitality. all the more that true openness is not within any bounds, but beyond all bounds.
 This boundlessness is even implied in everyday speech.
 For again, when we say our eyes